cox-labs/wiNNer/README.md

 No installation required.
 Model and executable should be in one folder.
 Run the executable using command prompt.
-Select appropriate input file, model name directory and the sequence column Sequence column can be Sequence or ModifiedSequence
+Select appropriate input file, model name directory and the sequence column.
+Sequence column can be Sequence or ModifiedSequence.

 ```
 wiNNerprediction.exe -i <inputfile> -o <outputfile> -d<modelname> -s<Sequence>